rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.5.82.3">0.5.82.3</a> If the meaning of a brevigraph is conjectural or unknown, apply the bracketing
 conventions given in [Conjectural or indecipherable text](/DCRMR/general-rules/Transcription/#0562-conjectural-and-indecipherable-text) (see [0.5.62.1](/DCRMR/general-rules/Transcription/#0.5.62.1)).

 <a name="0.5.82.4">0.5.82.4</a> Do not expand abbreviations or modern contractions when transcribing.
-If the abbreviation occurs in the first five words of the title proper, record a [Variant title](/DCRMR/title/Variant-title) if considered important (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+If the abbreviation occurs in the first five words of the title proper, record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) if considered important (see [1.25.4.95](/DCRMR/title/Variant-title-of-manifestation/#1.25.4.95)).

 ### 0.5.84 Letters or words intended to be read more than once